top of page

 To make your trip as enjoyable as possible, remember to bring proper walking shoes, hat, and a daypack with sunscreen, water, and dust and sand protective cases/lens covers for your camera and binoculars.
 Also, note that spring is tick season, and poison ivy occurs along some trail sections.
 Make sure that you protect yourself accordingly.
 A box lunch will be provided.
 Finally, please keep in mind that this is a full day trip so we may not be back in Winnipeg until after 6:00PM.

-8:30AM to 6:00PM
+Time: 8:30AM to 6:00PM

 Cost: $90